outline/rich-markdown-editor/README.md

 ### Props

+#### `id`

+A unique id for this editor, used to persist settings such as collapsed headings.
+If no `id` is passed then the editor will default to using the location pathname.

 #### `defaultValue`

 A markdown string that represents the initial value of the editor.
 Use this to prop to restore